mazenalamir/ETC_dataset_BFD/README.md

 ### Important information on test data

 > Please note that the training data lies in the first block of the `df_test`dataset.
 If you want to draw statistic, it is important to know that the first 6-th part of the test data is simply the training data.
 It is therefore expected that you get *nice* results on this part of the test data.

+## Benchmark Description

+Use the training dataset `df_train`in order to fit your anomalies detector.
+Use the test dataset `df_test`to predict the presence or not of anomalies in dataset.
+Compare your prediction to the column `label`of the dataframe `df_test_labels`.
+Note that `0`represent normal data while `1`represent anomalous data.
+The prediction can be performed over a moving window spanning the time series or using point-wise prediction.
+The nominal benchmark involves only the columns `x1`and `u`of the dataframe, but you might feel free to use less or more columns.
+The other columns in the `df_test_labels` are provided as extra columns that explains the origin of the anomalies.

+If interested in having more rich set of anomalies values, please contact me.